jelspace/browser.c/README.md

 ./browser

 You can install missing libraries using your package manager (e.g., apt on Debian/Ubuntu, dnf on Fedora).
 For example:

+check_libs.sh file is automated script that will check which required libs are installed in your system

+first make script executable: chmod +x check_libs.sh

+then run test: ./check_libs.sh browser

 If any of these libraries are missing or incompatible, the browser may fail to run.